-Community Supported Agriculture: Welcome
+Community Supported Agriculture (CSA)

-Fresh Products Direct from the Farm
+Fresh Products Direct from the Farm to You

-RTI International is proud to host the Community Supported Agriculture (CSA) Program in the heart of the Research Triangle Park.
+RTI is proud to host the Community Supported Agriculture (CSA) Program in the heart of the Research Triangle Park.
 If you work in the Park or live nearby, you can pick up local vegetables, fruits, and other local foods weekly at RTI.

 How CSA Works

 You sign up with the supplier of your choice.
 For farm products, you agree to purchase one or more "shares" (see Participating Farmers).
 A share represents your part of that session's harvest—usually enough to supply one household.

 RTI's employees have enjoyed the advantages of community-supported agriculture since 2003.
 We invite you to join us and share the goodness.